kristianmandrup/reactive-styles/README.md

 import {
   styleHelpers as _,
   Styler
-} from 'reactive-styles/styler'
+} from 'reactive-styles'

-import { StyleBuilder } from 'reactive-style-builder'
+import { StylesBuilder } from 'reactive-style-builder'

 // you can group toggle values for reuse const theme = {